dario-loi/dario-loi.github.io/_posts/2023-09-07-boosting-code-quality-and-collaboration-with-📜-poetry-and-📌-pre-commit-in-🐍-python.md

 #### Coding the API

-Now that we have seen how Poetry handles project initialization, let's get to coding our API![^skip]
+Now that we have seen how Poetry handles project initialization, let's get to coding our API!

 First, we will create our application in the `dummy_api` folder, in a file called `dummy_app.py`: